scott-the-programmer/backstage-plugin-spacelift/README.md

 - `spacelift`: a plugin that displays a table of all Spacelift stacks and runs
 - `spacelift-backend`: a plugin that provides a simple wrapper for the Spacelift API.

 *Disclaimer: I do not work for Spacelift.io.
-I am simply interested in the tool and want to make a part of it accessible by backstage*
+I am simply interested in the tool and want to make a part of it accessible via backstage*

 ![Stacks](https://raw.githubusercontent.com/scott-the-programmer/backstage-plugin-spacelift/main/docs/stacks.png)